Sexual abstinence: Hinduism

 The Indian tradition of Brahmacharya places great emphasis on abstinence as a way of harnessing the energy of body and mind towards the goal of spiritual realization.
 In males, the semen (Vīrya) is considered sacred, and its preservation (except when used for procreation) and conversion into higher life-energy (Ojas) is considered essential for the development of enhanced intellectual and spiritual capacities.

 The blending of sexual and spiritual is portrayed in Hindu iconography, as seen in ubiquitous phallic and vaginal iconography in Hindu temples and for instance in the Kharjuraho and Konarak medieval temples, where thousands of couples having sex in endless positions, and with the gods, are carved in deep bas-relief.
 However, these depictions of sex are not generally understood to be a license for free sexual practices, but are instead meant to celebrate procreation as an integral part of existence in the universe.
 In actual practice, it is highly encouraged that both males and females abstain from pre-marital sex and exercise chastity, which still exists today in Hindu cultures.

 Islam

 Islam forbids intercourse outside of marriage (zina).
-Meanwhile, maintaining celibacy as an act of piety is forbidden, while marriage for all who are able is strongly encouraged.
+Marriage for all who are able to is strongly encouraged, as it is said to help guard one's modesty.
+For those who cannot marry, fasting (sawm) is recommended, as it is said to diminish sexual power.
 Abstinence is practiced during the time of a woman's menstruation or istihadha.
-Abstinence from sexual intercourse is also practiced from dawn to dusk during days where fasting is observed.
-Also in the time of Hajj people are not allowed to have sexual relationships, because their body has to stay pure while performing pilgrimage.
+Abstinence from sexual intercourse is also practiced from dawn to dusk during days where fasting is observed, and sexual intercourse during fasting is prohibited.
+Sexual intercourse during Hajj is also strictly forbidden, as it can invalidate Ihram.